Skip to main content

 null values are considered smaller than any non-null values. null values come first in ascending order and last in descending order.

 Arrays are compared by each element separately.
 Elements at the same position are compared to each other, starting from the beginning of an array.
-First element smaller than its counterpart makes whole array smaller.
+When Weaviate finds an array element in one array that is smaller than its counterpart in the second array, Weaviate considers the whole first array to be smaller than the second one.

-Arrays are equal if they have the same size and all elements are equal.
-If array is subset of other array it is considered smaller.
+Arrays are equal if they have the same length and all elements are equal.
+If one array is subset of another array it is considered smaller.

 Examples: